 - A pair of sunglasses, a raincoat, and a cap is a must.

-- Carry at least 2 liters of water per person.
+- Carry at least 2 litres of water per person.

 - Shoes should be of a good grip and waterproof.